Entrepreneurship: Start-Up and Business Owner Management (Voucher Included)

 What you will learn

-- Assess the demand of an opportunity and its value proposition
+• Assess the demand for an opportunity and its value proposition

 How you will benefit

-- The completed business plan is a dynamic planning tool which can be updated at any given time to allow the entrepreneur up-to-date information for decision-making.
+• Expand your toolkit with a completed business plan, which can be updated at any given time to allow you up-to-date information for decision-making

 How the course is taught